bitaculous/locomotivecms-locoroco/README.md

     Copy `config/unicorn/<stage>.rb` to `~shared/config/unicorn/<stage>.rb` (on stage)

-4. Check that the required files and directories exist on stage:
+4. Check that the required files and directories exist on stage

     ```
     $ cap <stage> deploy:check